 Places Where Preferred First Name is Used

-- NEW: Rice University ID Card (please see Changing Your Rice University ID Card below)
+- Rice University ID Card (please see Changing Your Rice University ID Card below)

 - COMING SOON: Unofficial Academic Transcripts (in ESTHER)

 - Course Rosters, Waitlist Rosters, and Grade Rosters (in ESTHER)

 - Degree Works